Ben Platt: Tours and residency

-Awards
+Awards and nominations

 Platt was nominated for an Outer Critics Circle Award, a Drama League Distinguished Performance Award, and won the Obie Award for Distinguished Performance by an Actor and Lucille Lortel Award for Outstanding Lead Actor in a Musical for Dear Evan Hansen's Off-Broadway run in 2016.

 On May 19, 2017, at the 83rd annual Drama League Awards, it was announced that Platt had won the organization's Distinguished Performance Award.
 This award, which recognizes a performance on the New York stage in the past year, can only be won once in a performer's career.
 In winning at the age of 23, for his work in Dear Evan Hansen, Platt became the youngest winner in the award's history.
-On June 11, at the 71st Tony Awards, 23-year-old Platt won the Tony Award for Best Actor in a Leading Role in a Musical becoming the youngest actor to win this award solo.
+Platt earned a Daytime Emmy Award, a Grammy Award, and a Tony Award for his performance in Dear Evan Hansen.
+On June 11, at the 71st Tony Awards, 23-year-old Platt won the Tony Award for Best Leading Actor in a Musical, at the time becoming the youngest actor to win this award solo.
+Platt reprised the role in the 2021 film adaptation earning a nomination for the Golden Raspberry Award for Worst Actor of the year.

+Platt received a Golden Globe Award nomination for his role in the Netflix series The Politician in 2020.
+At the 76th Tony Awards, Platt received his second Tony Award for Best Leading Actor in a Musical nomination for his portrayal of Leo Frank in the 2023 musical revival of Parade.

+Having received an Emmy, a Grammy and a Tony, Platt is just the Oscar away from achieving the EGOT.